 Avoid drop-shipping companies or drop shipping with a manufacturer directly.
 In fact, avoid drop-shipping with even a reputable distributor, you just cannot compete effectively by trying to take a shortcut.
 This is the most important part of running an online business, the one-to-one communication between you and the people who help pay you bills and that comes in the form of a package.
 It speaks volumes for you business or against your business, the choice is up to you.

 Drop ship, in this author’s opinion is a recipe for failure for the eCommerce store owner and is to be treated as toxic!
 Ship it yourself and save your business and your customers.

-**If you are serious about a drop-ship business and need help, I can help you put together a ecommerce store, shopping cart, live datafeed (which makes drop ship and attractive and profitable business.
-Send me an email at firstname.lastname@example.org to inquire!
+**If you are serious about a drop-ship business and need help, I can help you.
+We have to build an ecommerce store, shopping cart, live datafeed, etc. Send me an email at firstname.lastname@example.org to inquire!

 I have received a flurry of responses to this post and I want to update my thoughts on them.
 There are those who support the drop-ship model and yes, have even profited from it.
 So I should clarify…